AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 2 The Social Contract.md

 Contracts are created as a utility (an instrument or tool) to allow complex civilizations to flourish.
 The prefix *con~* is derived from the Latin *cum* (together) while the term tract denotes an area or scope of reference.
 We speak for example of a tract of land and as well to gain traction or purchase as we *move* over a space or upon ground which needs to be covered.
 The implication for a *social* contract is that through our connectedness to each other we lift and ride with each other out of the world in its bare original state to derive comfort* (which means 'together strong' if you analyse the term for its etymology in Latin). we need to live well enough to pursuit contentment; whatever fate allows in our circumstances based on what we are afforded by each other.
 Intuitively this should make sense to you as you look around.
-The heating, lighting, the building you are in keep you comfortable and you are unlikely to have been self-sufficient in the *providing* of these.
+The heating, lighting, the building you are in keep you comfortable and you are unlikely to have been self-sufficient in the provisioning of these.
+As well throughout history, the breakdown of legitimacy or the social contract is made evident by the failure of basic processes or utilities long taken for granted: electrical failures and water shortages for example.
+As well the definition of a necessity appears to fail basic rational tests in a flawed system design; the panic over toilet paper remains a luxury for a large number on the planet - and one which is increasingly indefensible from an ecological perspective.
+These are red flags for those who assess security and risk at macro level.
+From a systemic (holistic) perspective it is actually insane.
+The intuitive loss of legitimacy suffered by the system (sovereign) is reflected by Krishnamurti:

+>It is no measure of health to be well adjusted to a profoundly sick society.
+>
+>~ Krishnamurti

+The Indian philosopher and ethicist also intimated that observation needs to precede thought and judgement and that the entire experience of life was an education from the first minute to the last.
+We are apt to fall in line, guided by what passes for 'social norms'.
+Contemplatives however speak of a beginner's mind and understand that we *filter* information through a set of assumptions and perspectives.
+Thought may be rational but it is always *subjective*.

+**HERE**

+ If we understand that we have but one perspective with which to think, we continue to observe and gather data to see how others operate

 As well they are agreements, not necessarily of course explicit, specifying outcomes contingent on *obligations*.
 We will often talk about 'right and obligations' as though they arrive together.